guillermoanguiano/guillermoanguiano/README.md

 - 🔭 I’m currently working on my portfolio web

-- 🌱 I’m currently working at Dicalzeus
+- 🌱 I’m currently looking for job

 - ❓ Ask me about anything related to IT and Soccer